whdinata/mestara-034cd/about-us.md

     background_image_repeat: no-repeat
     image: images/4a Mestara berdaya.png
     content: >
-      Mestara was established as an Indonesia women-led organisation, with a drive to empower Indonesian female students and graduates in career advancement, while breaking down the social and cultural factors perpetuating early marriage and poverty.
+      Mestara is an Indonesia **women-led** organisation, with a drive to **empower Indonesian female **students and graduates in career advancement, while breaking down the social and cultural factors perpetuating early marriage and poverty.

       We work towards a vision in which Indonesian women have fair and equal